Victor Servranckx

 Victor Servranckx (26 June 1897 – 11 December 1965) was a Belgian abstract painter and designer.

-He was born in Diegem (Machelen) and studied from 1913 to 1917 at the Académie Royale des Beaux-Arts in Brussels.
+Servranckx was born in Diegem (Machelen) and studied from 1913 to 1917 at the Brussels Royal Academy of Fine Arts in Brussels.
 There, in 1916, he met René Magritte, with whom he wrote "Pure Art: A Defence of the Aesthetic" in 1922.
-His style was influenced by cubism, constructivism, and surrealism.
+Servranckx's style was influenced by cubism, constructivism, and surrealism.
 He died in Vilvoorde.